Course Start Date

-This is a part time blended course.
-You will need to attend approximately 24 hours of class, over 3 days per block, 8 blocks per year, for 3 years.
+This is a blended, part time day course.
+You will need to attend approximately 8 hours of class, over 1 day a week, for 3 years.

 You may also be required to complete approximately 31 hours of additional study each week outside of class hours, including on the job learning and training in the workplace and self-paced learning in own time.